awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/020_eksctl/test.md

 weight: 30
 ---
 #### Test the cluster:
-Confirm your Nodes, if we see our 2 nodes, we know we have authenticated correctly:
+Confirm your Nodes, if we see 2 nodes then we know we have authenticated correctly:

 ```
 kubectl get nodes